carols10cents/carol-nichols.com/_posts/2010-12-04-bug-cross-thread-violation-on-rb-gc.markdown

 His recommended fix, that worked for me, is to run:

 {% highlight ruby %}
-&gt; gem uninstall json
+> gem uninstall json
 {% endhighlight %}

 Then <a href="https://github.com/oneclick/rubyinstaller/wiki/Development-Kit">download and install DevKit</a> for the Ruby installation I was using (I'm using pik and was trying to set up a new environment, see the details below)

 Then run:
 {% highlight ruby %}
-&gt; gem install json --platform=ruby
+> gem install json --platform=ruby
 {% endhighlight %}

 And then the rails generate rspec:install and rails generate cucumber:install commands worked as expected.